- The last thing most IT analysts like Gartner want is an accurate TCO.

 operating cost rates for activities, and a scheme to divide shared costs among the constituent business processes that use them.
 For most firms, this is a pipe dream viewed either as a waste of resources in a futile quest for achievement or too intimidating to even begin.
 Forrester recommends a more expedient and realistic financial approach that can be just as effective but much simpler to calculate—relative cost of operations (RCO).
 RCO can be a middle-ground solution, moving far beyond acquisition-cost-only analysis, while being more achievable than a full-blown TCO.” — Forrester

 I agree with Forrester’s assertion that companies rarely use TCO, but I do not see why performing a complete TCO analysis is beyond most companies if they are properly advised.
 We have performed a wide variety of TCO analyses for software categories and make these analyses available for a fee at our sub-site.
 Because we take no money from vendors, we can legitimately say that our TCO analyses do not have a bias.
-One could always propose other non-financial biases—and these are possible and also come down to whether you consider exposure to a topic to be a bias or to be knowledge (babies, after all, are completely unbiased and open-minded)—however, if one analyzes the major problem with respect to objectivity in analysis in not only the enterprise software arena, but also other areas such as financial advisement —consistently the problem is financial bias.
-This is true to such a degree that once financial bias is removed one has taken care of the vast majority of the problem.
+One could always propose other non-financial biases—and these are possible and come down to whether you consider exposure to a topic to be a bias or to be knowledge (babies, after all, are completely unbiased and open-minded).
+However, if one analyzes the major problem concerning objectivity in analysis in the enterprise software arena and other areas such as financial advisement —consistently, the problem is financial bias.
+This is true to such a degree that once financial bias is removed, one has taken care of the vast majority of the problem.
 Forrester is not alone in their concerns regarding TCO.
 The white paper Rethinking TCO takes a similar view of TCO as Forrester.
 Rethinking TCO points out some of the limitations of performing a meaningful TCO analysis when they state:

 “The large amount of variability in product complexity and comprehensiveness from one enterprise vendor is an important limitation on the potential for using TCO in multi-vendor analysis.”

-However, this type of calculation will be performed either implicitly or explicitly (with an actual TCO); therefore, it is difficult to see how the approach of not performing the analysis is better than performing a TCO, especially considering what is at stake.
-In fact, merely performing the analysis—imperfect as it may be—puts
+However, this type of calculation will be performed either implicitly or explicitly (with an actual TCO); therefore, it is difficult to see how not performing the analysis is better than performing a TCO, especially considering what is at stake.
+Merely performing the analysis—imperfect as it may be—puts

 a company in a more analytical frame of mind during their selection process.